Buddhism in Nepal: Shah Dynasty (1951–2006)

 After the overthrow of the Rana dynasty in 1951, Buddhism gradually developed in the country.
 Theravada Buddhists played a greatly significant role for the Buddhist revival campaign in modern Nepal since the 1920s.
 This revival movement has changed Buddhism from a religion of some ethnic groups and castes to going beyond the caste and ethnic religion in Nepal.
 Presently, there are three main Buddhist schools; Tibetan Buddhism, Newar Buddhism and Theravada Buddhism.

 Tourism is an important factor for promoting Nepali Buddhism to the world.
 Every year, Kathmandu receives more than 10,000 travellers from all over the world just to visit the Boudha Boudhanath and the Swyambhu Maha Chaitya Swayambhunath stupas.
 These are remarkable and significant architectural sites, which are only found in Nepal.
 Apart from these two main monuments there are hundreds of Buddhist monuments in Kathmandu and in other cities of Nepal.
+Dr. B.R Ambedkar, Law Minister of India also visited Nepal and played a prominent role in maintaining diplomatic relations between India and Nepal on 14th November 1956.
+He was invited by the Nepal government and the Buddhist community led by Bhikkhu Amritananda Mahasthabir and others to attend the Fourth Conference of World Fellowships of Buddhists, conducted on 15-21 November, 1956.
+King Mahendra of Nepal was the chief guest in honor of Dr. Ambedkar.
+On 20th November, he delivered one of the last speeches of his life where he talked about Buddha or Karl Marx.
+In this speech, he mentions why if the younger generation of Buddhist countries do not appreciate teachings of Buddhism that are better than those of Communism, "Buddhism is doomed and cannot last beyond a generation or two."

 Republic of Nepal (2006-present)

 Nepal officially became a secular state in 2006.
 All religions in Nepal now have equal opportunities to propagate according to their belief.